exotic-atif/AddaChatter/README.md

-# WebRTC Video Call App
+# AddaChatter - A Video Calling App

 A simple **peer-to-peer video call app** built with **WebRTC** for media and a lightweight **WebSocket signaling server**.
 No database, no complex setup — just run and connect two (or more) browsers.